 I.D.
-Resources

-I.D.1.
+Resources I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
-(Core) I.D.1.a) Laboratory facilities must include a clinical cytogenetics and genomics laboratory, a clinical biochemical genetics laboratory, and a clinical molecular genetics and genomics laboratory.
-(Core) I.D.1.b) Clinical facilities must include space for patient care activities and facilities for record storage and retrieval.
-(Core) I.D.1.c) Education facilities must include office space, meeting rooms, classrooms, laboratory space, and research facilities.
-(Core) I.D.1.d) Residents should have access to computer-based genetic diagnostic systems and audiovisual resources.
+(Core) I.D.1.a) There must be Internet access for resident educational use.
 (Core) I.D.2.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)